A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 A protest image reflecting Massive Attack led the 2025 Spotify boycott over Helsing military AI investment

 Spotify’s official response in September 2025 basically came down to, “These are separate companies.”
 And, “Daniel’s personal investments don’t represent Spotify’s corporate position.”
 Fair enough, I guess, on paper.
 They also pointed to their investments in artist tools, global expansion, all the usual stuff, which has been widely considered a deflection of sorts.
-So, what didn’t they say?
-Anything about Ek divesting in Spotify?
+What they didn’t address was anything about Ek divesting in Spotify.
 Yes, he has sold off significant portions of his company shares, but, as of today, he remains a majority shareholder.
 There’s also no indication that this situation will change any time soon.

 The Ongoing Royalty Crisis